Abrx1921/Electric-vs.-Traditional-Vehicles-Case-Study/README.md

 ### Scenario

 The EPA is interested in the possible benefits or disadvantages in Electric vs. Traditional Combustion Vehicles.
-They want to know about CO2 emissions and Fuel Efficiency between different manufacturers in order to implement stricter regulations and incentivise the production of eviormentaly friendly vehicles.
+They want to know about CO2 emissions and Fuel Efficiency between different manufacturers in order to implement stricter regulations and incentivise the production of environmentally friendly vehicles.
 Consumers are also interested in which vehicles are in their best interest (fuel efficient) when inquiring about different vehicle types and manufacturers.
-Your team wants to find insights for your stakeholders inorder to aid in the reduction of green house gas emissions and increased fuel efficiency.
+Your team wants to find insights for your stakeholders in order to aid in the reduction of greenhouse gas emissions and increased fuel efficiency.

 ## 1. Ask